dieter-wilhelm/apdl-mode/README.md

 ![img](doc/unhidden_blocks.png)

-<a id="orgb25cccc"></a>
+<a id="orga42b9b4"></a>

 # Installation

 Copyright (C) 2006 - 2021  H. Dieter Wilhelm, GPL V3

-Please install the [GNU-Emacs](https://www.gnu.org/software/emacs/) Editor first, For all functionality APDL-Mode needs version 25.1 (from 2016) or newer.
-(If you are new to this editor please check its tutorial in the \`Help' menu, or read at least the APDL-Mode introduction.)
+Please install the [GNU-Emacs](https://www.gnu.org/software/emacs/) Editor first, for all functionality APDL-Mode requires version 25.1 (released in 2016) but its sources can be used with older versions (Emacs-24).
+If you are new to this editor please check its tutorial in the \`Help' menu, or read at least the APDL-Mode introduction.

-## Melpa
+## Melpa Installation

-APDL-Mode is now available on the GNU-Emacs packages archive [Melpa](https://melpa.org/).
+APDL-Mode is now available on the GNU-Emacs packages archive [Melpa](https://melpa.org/) for Emacs version 25.1 or newer.

 [![img](https://melpa.org/packages/apdl-mode-badge.svg)](https://melpa.org/#/apdl-mode)
 [![img](https://stable.melpa.org/packages/apdl-mode-badge.svg)](https://stable.melpa.org/#/apdl-mode)